lac-dcc/sepe/README.md

 There is no experiment for RQ4 because it is simply RQs 1 and 2 executed in a machine with an aarch64 CPU.

+Below follows specific notes about each research question.

 #### RQ1

 **TODO**